 We had dinner at the hotel restaurant to celebrate my birthday.
 I am allergic to various types of food so they were kind enough to just cook me some potatoes, but my husband got a 4-course-dinner.

-He got lobster cappuccino soup and seasonal wild Icelandic duo (reindeer and veal) with salad and port wine sauce for a starter, roasted lamb rib eye with wild berry sauce as the main course and as dessert he got ice cream and chocolate pudding.
+He got lobster cappuccino soup and seasonal wild Icelandic duo (reindeer and veal) with salad and port wine sauce for a starter, roasted lamb rib eye with wild berry sauce as the main course and for dessert, he got ice cream and chocolate pudding.

 My husband said that the food was excellent - and believe you me, this man of mine loves his food :)